Saiful10400/Social-media-project-backend/README.md

 ## 🛠️ Features

 1. **User Authentication:**
-   - Sign up and login with JWT-based authentication.
+   - Sign up and login with JWT-based Authentication.

 2. **Profile Verification:**
    - Users can verify their profile by making a payment to gain access to premium content.